J4NN0/j4nn0-b0t/README.md

 - /addtolist  /rmfromlist  /show_list  /clear_list

   These commands allows you to edit your personal list: you can add/remove things or show all your list.
+  This function modify the database in order to save and show data you added.

 - /random